-Keywords: Peripheral Arterial Disease-radiography; Angiography, Digital Subtraction; Angiography; Multidetector Computed Tomography: Prospective Studies
+Keywords: Peripheral Arterial Disease-radiography; Angiography, Digital Subtraction; Angiography; Multidetector Computed Tomography; Prospective Studies

-Abstract: Objective: Evaluation of peripheral arterial occlusive disease with multidetector or multi-slice CT angiography [MDCTA] and comparison of the results with the results of digital subtraction angiography [DSA] a standard reference.
-Patients and Method: The written informed consent of the patients and ethics committee approval was obtained.
+Abstract: Objective: Evaluation of peripheral arterial occlusive disease with multidetector or multi-slice CT angiography [MDCTA] and comparison of the results with the results of digital subtraction angiography [DSA], a standard referencePatients and Method: The written informed consent of the patients and ethics committee approval was obtained.
 The prospective study group consisted of 10 patients complaining of peripheral arterial disease.
 Using MDCT-A, the arterial tree of the lower extremity was evaluated for the presence of steno-occlusive lesions that might have led to luminal stenosis.
 The diagnostic accuracy of MDCTA was calculated and compared with that of DSA.
 Results: In the segment-based analysis, the sensitivity, specificity, and accuracy of MDCT angiography in determining significant stenoses were 100%, 99.3%, and 99.6.3%, respectively.
 The compatibility between MDCTA and DSA methods in grading stenosis was calculated as 0.896 [P < 0.007] and it was statistically significant.
-Conclusion: MDCT angiography is significantly compatible with DSA method in the evaluation of peripheral arterial diseases.
-It is a non-invasive method and can be an alternative to DSA.
+Conclusion: MDCT angiography is significantly compatible with DSA.